What is Break-Even Analysis?

-Break-even analysis attempts to find break-even volume by analyzing relationships between fixed and variable costs on the one hand, and business volume, pricing, and net cash flow on the other.
-Understanding how these factors impact each other is crucial in budgeting, production planning, and profit forecasting, And, break-even analysis, is central to this understanding.
+Break-even analysis attempts to find break-even volume by analyzing relationships among fixed and variable costs, business volume, pricing, and net cash flow.
+Understanding how these factors impact each other is crucial in budgeting, production planning, and profit forecasting, Break-even analysis, is central to this understanding.

 The essential components of simple break-even analysis include:

 - Cash inflows (or revenues).